yukihim/WebProg251/README.md

 ---

-## For hybridauth config
+## For hybridauth/emailjs configs

-Contact me through `jacklorien@gmail.com` to get the config.
+Contact me through `jacklorien@gmail.com` to get the configs.
 This is to ensure all the keys are not public and be used by others.